theRealAph/ScopeLocals/README.md

 method to some distant caller, far away in a deep call stack.
 This leads to code whose structure is hard to discern, let alone maintain.

-### ThreadLocal Persistence (ServerFramework Version)
+### ThreadLocal Persistence

-A secondary problem with `ThreadLocal`s relates to persistence of the ThreadLocal state throughout the lifetime of the thread or of any child threads that it creates.
-This is not a problem of behaviour but one of implementation cost.
+A secondary problem with `ThreadLocal`s relates to persistence of the ThreadLocal state throughout the lifetime of the thread or of any child threads it creates.
+This is not so much a problem of behaviour but one of implementation cost.

 Once set, a ThreadLocal is _persistent_: that is to say, it is retained